OutSystems/docs-odc/src/eap/configuration-management/configure-emails.md

       * **Requires Authentication** - Check to require authentication and then enter the user name and password to authenticate.

 1. Click **Save** to save your configuration.
 You can now apply the configuration to your app.

-## Apply an email configuration

-Once you define an email configuration, you can apply it to your app.
-Select the same stage in which you created the configuration.

-1. Open ODC Portal.
-1. From the **Configurations** tab, scroll down and click **Email** to open the section.
-1. Select the Configuration you want to apply to the emails for all apps in the stage.

 ## Modify an email configuration